one-among-us/data/people/Aniloviraw/page.en.md

 >
 > Ten tablets of chlorpromazine, so sweet
 >
-> Let’s set off
+> Let’s set off...
-> See you in the car!
+> See you in the train!
 > Loving all of you!

 <PhotoScroll photos={[ '${path}/photos/photo0.jpg', '${path}/photos/photo1.jpg' ]} />

-> You have been understand who I am, I think.
+> You probably have been understand who I am, I think.
 >
 > Promise...